Title of statistical activity: Crop farming

 Harvested area – the part of the sowing area that was harvested in the reference year.

-Kitchen garden – land separated off from the rest of the holding, devoted to the cultivation of products which are mainly for consumption by persons living on the holding and not for sale (only occasional surplus of products are sold).
+Kitchen garden – land separated off from the rest of the holding, devoted to the cultivation of products for the consumption by persons living on the holding (only occasional surplus of products are sold).
 Decorative gardens (parks and lawns) are not included.

 Nursery – area of young ligneous (woody) plants, fruit trees, berry bushes or ornamental young plants grown in the open air (incl. greenhouses) for subsequent transplantation; commercial forest-tree nurseries, whether in woodland or outside, are included.
 Excluded are non-commercial nurseries of forest trees in woodland.

-Organic farming – sustainable production of agricultural produce, which maintains basic equilibrium and which is carried out in compliance with the Organic Farming Act and with other relevant legislation.
+Organic farming – sustainable production of agricultural produce, which maintains basic equilibrium, is environmentally sustainable and which is carried out in compliance with the Organic Farming Act and other relevant legislation.
 Holdings with organic farm production have the approval of the Estonian Agricultural Board (either fully compliant with the principles of organic production or still in a conversion period).

-Permanent grassland – land used to grow grass and other herbaceous crops, through cultivation (sown) or naturally (self-seeded) and which is not included in the crop rotation for more than 5 years.
-Species suitable for grazing should be included, provided that grass and other herbaceous crops remain dominating.
+Permanent grassland – land used to grow grass and other herbaceous crops, through cultivation (sown) or naturally (self-seeded), which is not included in the crop rotation for more than 5 years.
+Other species suitable for grazing may be included, provided that grasses or other herbaceous forage remain predominant.

 Production – harvested production, incl. for own requirement (yield of covered areas is sum of yields from all sowings).

-Yield – correspond to harvested production per hectare of sown area in the reference year.
+Yield – harvested production per hectare of sown area in the reference year.